elsa-data/elsa-data/application/backend/dbschema/README.md

 # Database schema

-`edgedb` schema definitions and migration scripts.
+`gel` schema definitions and migration scripts.

 ## How to start migrations from scratch